Exr0n/config_manjaro/readme.md

 ## bluetooth
 - load the btusb kernel module (check with `lsmod | ag btusb`, load with `sudo modprobe btusb`)
+- enable it `sudo systemctl enable bluetooth` (apparently might have to off-then-on it in the bios)

 # some useful commands
 - Lots of info: `inxi -Fxz`